 In reception, children are not instantly given reading books and instead we wait until they have learnt the first few sounds of phase 2; this is to ensure that the books they have are accessible for their level and ability.
 For some children this will be books without words.
 Their reading books are then matched to their abilities and the expectation is that they read five times a week and will change their books at least once weekly.
-We encourage children to be independent in changing their books because it is important that they choose books that interest them.
+On a Monday an adult gives them a book from their band and then on a Thursday we encourage children to be independent in changing their books because it is important that they choose books that interest them, and they choose from a range of books that fall within their reading range.
 We have volunteers who come in to read with our children who require some extra support, and they encourage the children to apply their phonic knowledge to help them to decode the texts.